 I recently published a blog post with a list of things to do at the end of every workday to stay productive.
 Today’s post is going to be a bit of a spin-off where I’m sharing things to do at the start of every workday.
 For me, the start of my workday tends to set the tone for the entire day.
 That means that if I start by being productive and ready to tackle the day, I’m likely to be super productive all day!
 But if I come to work feeling sluggish and unmotivated, I may not bounce out of that.
-To make sure you stay productive all day long, do these five things at the start of every work day!Are you doing these 5 things at the start of every workday to stay productive??
+To make sure you stay productive all day long, do these five things at the start of every work day for a more productive day!Are you doing these 5 things at the start of every workday to stay productive??
 Click To Tweet

 There are affiliate links in this post, meaning I may make a small commission at no additional cost to you.
 For more information, see my full disclosure policy here.